Protect your mind from rubbish

-When the last tree is cut down, the last fish eaten and the last stream poisoned, you will realise you can't eat money
+When the last tree is cut down, the last fish eaten and the last stream poisoned, we will realise we can't eat money

 - Alanis Obomsawin

 Parts of our human-made environment are harmful.
-The drive for material profit is taking us in a bad direction.
 We are surrounded by influences that effect our health, happiness and relationships.

-Are we going to find ways of pulling together to care for the whole human race and the planet?
-There are ordinary ways in which we can play a part.
-They come to hand every day but we need to be at our best to see them and use them.
+What can we, as individuals, do?
+Ordinary opportunities come to hand every day, and we need to be feeling good to see them and use them.
 If we want to be effective in the world we need to protect our health.

 Some of the influences on us are ancient, like war and oppression.
-Modern ones, like social media and advertising, are carefully designed using the latest tech.
-Cumulatively, they can corrode our view of what it is to be a human being.
+Modern ones, like social media and advertising, are carefully designed to hook into our brain using the latest tech.
+Cumulatively, they poison our view of what it is to be a human being.

 However, media influences can only get to us through our appetites.
 It doesn’t matter how clever the influences are, we are the gate-keepers of our appetites.
 Knowing this, we can mitigate some of the corrosive influences.
-Not knowing this, we are in danger of being led.
+Not knowing this, we are led by other people’s algorithms.

 Here’s some ways you can defend yourself -